aflin/cssMagicVar/README.md

 }
 ```

-all .myotherdivs width will be dynamically updated to be the same as #mydiv, even as #mydiv changes.
+all .myotherdivs will be dynamically updated to have the same width as #mydiv, even as #mydiv width changes.